weifeng1994/subtitles_burner/README.md

 # How to use

-## With Frontend
-1. Run `docker-compose up -d`
-2. Go to `http://localhost:8501`.
-You will be in the landing page.
-3. Upload your video file and subtitle file (.srt), and click "Run!" button
-4. Go to "Status" tab, and your video with subtitles will be displayed.

 ## API only
 1. Run `docker-compose up -d`
 2. Go to `http://localhost:8000`.
 You will be in the landing page of FastAPI